terrastruct/d2/ci/release/changelogs/next.md

-Multi-board D2 compositions now get 2 more useful formats to export to: Powerpoint and GIFs.
+Multi-board D2 compositions now get 2 more useful formats to export to: PowerPoint and GIFs.

 ## Powerpoint example